 “We’re sisters.
 Stop listening to your dirty minds.”

 Apparently, Jack and I are old news.
 It doesn’t take long for the twins’ choir girl reputations to overrule any thoughts of gay incest.
 The three of us take Jack to the office to enroll him in classes.
 His Gables High transcript was sent by the Stones.
-The Swiss seminary refuses to send the fall grades out of pique for his leaving without permission.
+The Swiss seminary refused to send the fall grades out of pique for his leaving without permission.
 The counselor agrees to place Jack in 12th grade classes, dependent upon his passing the winter term finals.
 After we finish, the school principal, Mr. Young, asks to speak with us in his office.

 “I want us to stay on track, Andy and Jack.
 I have been at Ames High for over thirty years.
 I cannot remember a better Christmas assembly than what Mrs. McCarthy’s English class presented.
 Obviously, Andy, you are talented.
 We respect artists and understand talent comes from being different from the average student.
 You made your sexual preference difference explicit at the end of the play.
 I don’t believe it was intentional, but everyone saw and heard you welcome Jack as your boyfriend.
 I want to make sure you two do not suffer from any intolerance or plain ignorance now that Jack is a student.”